aldenkane/dds/README.md

 ## Authors

-Computer vision by [https://www.aldenkane.com](Alden Kane).
+Computer vision by Alden Kane.
 Server and streaming by James Graham.
 See "Resources and References," as well as code comments, for pertinent citations.

 ## Directions for Running CV Program on Raspberry Pi 4